rbgo404/idefics-9b-instruct-8bit/README.md

 This will create a copy of the repository in your own GitHub account, allowing you to make changes and customize it according to your needs.

-## Create a Custom Runtime in Inferless
+### Create a Custom Runtime in Inferless
 To access the custom runtime window in Inferless, simply navigate to the sidebar and click on the **Create new Runtime** button.
 A pop-up will appear.

-Next, provide a suitable name for your custom runtime and proceed by uploading the **idefics-config-8bit.yaml** file mentioned above.
+Next, provide a suitable name for your custom runtime and proceed by uploading the **inferless-runtime-config.yaml** file given above.
 Finally, ensure you save your changes by clicking on the save button.

+### Add Your Hugging Face Access Token
+Go into the `inferless.yaml` and replace `<hugging_face_token>` with your hugging face access token.
+Make sure to check the repo is private to protect your hugging face token.

 ### Import the Model in Inferless
 Log in to your inferless account, select the workspace you want the model to be imported into and click the Add Model button.